mickelson/attract/Layouts.md

 Add a surface to the end of Attract-Mode's draw list.
 A surface is an off- screen texture upon which you can draw other image, artwork, text, listbox and surface objects.
-The resulting texture is treated as a static image by Attract-Mode which can in turn have any of the image effects applied to it (pinch, skew, shaders, etc) when it is drawn.
+The resulting texture is treated as a static image by Attract-Mode which can in turn have image effects applied to it (scale, position, pinch, skew, shaders, etc) when it is drawn.

 Parameters: